meavk/k8s-in-codespaces-routing/README.md

 The first scenario is talking about *IMDB UI*, which consumes one of the APIs in *IMDB App*.
 In this scenario, the other app is being developed in a separate repository.

 ### Adding an application from another repository

+> All changes mentioned in below steps are available in branch [external-app-onboarding](https://github.com/meavk/k8s-in-codespaces-routing/tree/external-app-onboarding) as part of commit []() for reference.

 1. First step is to clone that repository to Kubernetes in Codespaces repositoy.
 This can be done by adding few lines of code to `.devcontainer/on-create.sh` to clone `imdb-ui` and restore packages.